 How to Harvest Hot Peppers

 Peppers can take a long time to grow, and some of the hottest aren't ready until 150 days after transplanting.
-Some varieties, like the jalapeno, stay green, but others turn yellow to orange to red as they ripen, and they should remain on the plant while this happens to ensure the best taste.
+The fruits of most hot peppers turn from green to yellow to orange to red as they ripen, and they should remain on the plant while this happens to ensure the best taste.

-In general, you want to pick the peppers while they are plump and full size and before they start to shrivel, but picking them early encourages the plant to produce more, and the peppers will ripen off the plant.
+In general, you want to pick the peppers while they are plump and full size and before they start to shrivel, but picking them early encourages the plant to produce more.
 Pruning the pepper plants also helps increase production.

 The branches are fragile and will break if you tug on them, so use a pair of secateurs to cut the stems.
 Wear gloves and don't touch your eyes or mouth until after you've washed your hands with soap.